core-wg/oscore/draft-ietf-core-object-security.md

 * Max-Age.
 The Outer Max-Age is set to zero to avoid unnecessary caching of OSCORE error responses.
 Changing this value thus may cause unnecessary caching.
 No additional information is carried with this option.

 * Proxy-Uri/Proxy-Scheme.
-These options are used in forward proxy deployments.
+These options are used in CoAP forward proxy deployments.
 With OSCORE, the Proxy-Uri option does not contain the Uri-Path/Uri-Query parts of the URI.
-The other parts of Proxy-Uri cannot be protected since they are allowed to be changed by a forward proxy.
+The other parts of Proxy-Uri cannot be protected because forward proxies need to change them in order to perform their functions.
 The server can verify what scheme is used in the last hop, but not what was requested by the client or what was used in previous hops.

 * Uri-Host/Uri-Port.
 In forward proxy deployments, the Uri-Host/Uri-Port may be changed by an adversary, and the application needs to handle the consequences of that (see {{uri-host}}).
 The Uri-Host may either be omitted, reveal information equivalent to that of the IP address or more privacy-sensitive information, which is discouraged.